|

 What is a digital download?

 A digital download is a virtual product that you sell.
-The item is delivered to the customer through a download, saving you the trouble of shipping a real item.
+The customer receives the item through a download, saving you the trouble of shipping a real item.

 Here’s an epic list of items that can be sold on Etsy.